bwplotka/my/slides/optimizing-go-for-clouds/go-poland-meetup-11-2020/PITCHME.md

 systems, kernels are having even more and they are changing constantly.
 So make sure you avoid suprisies and improve code step by step with checks and this is called Data Driven Decision Methodology.

 ---
 [drag=90, drop=50 7 true true, set=align-left]
 ### Performance optimization tricks & pitfalls @emoji[bomb]

-Note:

-That was theory!
-Now for last 5 minutes, let's jump into a few optimization tricks you can apply generally.

----
-[drag=90, drop=50 7 true true, set=align-left]
-### Performance optimization tricks & pitfalls @emoji[bomb]

 [drag=80 10, drop=50 90 true true, fit=0.8, set=fragment align-left]
-Pitfall 1: This code is __leaking memory__ in net/http package.
+Pitfall 1 "__Reading HTTP Response__": this code is __leaking memory__ in net/http package.
+Do you know why?

 @code[golang code-noblend code-max zoom-10, drag=80 60, drop=50 50 true true, fit=0.7, set=fragment](slides/optimizing-go-for-clouds/go-poland-meetup-11-2020/leak.go?lines=12-23)

 @[6,7-8,10-11]

 Note:

+That was theory!
+Now for last 5 minutes, let's jump into a few optimization tricks you can apply generally.

 First one is related to the standard net/http package.
 Sometimes when you read a response from some HTTP call it goes like this.
 AND.
 This is wrong, by wrong I mean it can literally leak lots of memory and not only.